 The focus of this course is on understanding and using grammatical forms and writing simple and compound sentences, using correct word forms, word order, spelling and punctuation.
-44 LECTURE HOURS / 22 LAB HOURS

-IELP 1120 - Basic Listening and Speaking
+IELP 1120 - Basic Listenina and Speaking

 In this course, students receive guidance and extensive practice in distinguishing words, phrases and sentences.
 Listening focuses on comprehension of verbal instructions and questions in a series, of vocabulary in context, of main ideas and details in sentences, monologues, dialogues, and short sentences and paragraphs.
 Speaking focuses on the clear pronunciation of common words and phrases and the development of basic English pronunciation patterns of stress and intonation.
-This course includes 2 hours per week of listening lab work.
+This course includes 2 hours per week of listenina lab work.